koendv/micropython-spiram/README.md

 This is a stm32h7a3 processor, with a single 64mbit qspi ram chip connected over the ospi controller.

-~~On a stm32h7a3, in memory mapped mode, an using quad spi, there is occasional data corruption when writing to qspi ram. ~~
+A first attempt to use quad spi in memory mapped mode on  stm32h7a3 showed occasional data corruption when writing to qspi ram.

-Leon Shan has found a way to [make memory-mapping an spi ram work](https://github.com/koendv/micropython-spiram/issues/1).
+Update: Leon Shan has found a way to [make memory-mapping an spi ram work](https://github.com/koendv/micropython-spiram/issues/1).

 Steps: